CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - The "playable on ..." conditions of the first paragraph do not apply to the second paragraph.

 #### Goldberry
- - You may tap Goldberry to cancel an effect declared earlier in the same chain of effects that would return Goldberry's company to its site of origin.
+ - You may tap _Goldberry_ to cancel an effect declared earlier in the same chain of effects that would return _Goldberry's_ company to its site of origin.
- - Goldberry cannot prevent a company from returning to its site of origin that failed its roll to move to an adjacent Under-deeps site.
+ - _Goldberry_ cannot prevent a company from returning to its site of origin that failed its roll to move to an adjacent Under-deeps site.
  - May tap to give +1 prowess to another character facing an attack.

 #### Gollum
- - The text on Gollum is an ability that you can choose to use.
+ - The text on _Gollum_ is an ability that you can choose to use.

 #### Gollum's Fate
- - This card is considered to target both The One Ring and Gollum.
-This means it cannot be played on your opponent's The One Ring or Gollum.
+ - This card is considered to target both _The One Ring_ and _Gollum_.
+This means it cannot be played on your opponent's _The One Ring_ or _Gollum_.

 #### Golodhros
  - He may use his special influence ability only during an opponent's movement/hazard phase.